Brigid of Kildare: Religious life

 According to the Trias Thaumaturga Brigid spent time in Connacht and founded many churches in the Diocese of Elphin.
 She is said to have visited Longford, Tipperary, Limerick, and South Leinster.
-Her friendship with Saint Patrick is noted in the following paragraph from the Book of Armagh: "inter sanctum Patricium Brigitanque Hibernesium columpnas amicitia caritatis inerat tanta, ut unum cor consiliumque haberent unum.
+Her friendship with Saint Patrick is noted in the following paragraph from the Book of Armagh: "inter sanctum Patricium Brigitanque Hibernesium columnas amicitia caritatis inerat tanta, ut unum cor consiliumque haberent unum.
 Christus per illum illamque virtutes multas peregit" ("Between St. Patrick and St. Brigid, the pillars of the Irish people, there was so great a friendship of charity that they had but one heart and one mind.
 Through him and through her Christ performed many great works".)
 However, given that the 'historical' Brigid was born in 451 and Saint Patrick died circa 461, this is unlikely.

-The monk Ultan of Ardbraccan, who wrote a life of Brigid, recounts a story that Darlugdach, Brigid's favourite pupil, fell in love with a young man and, hoping to meet him, sneaked out of the bed in which she and Brigid were sleeping.
+The monk Ultan of Ardbraccan, who wrote the life of Brigid, recounts a story that Darlugdach, Brigid's favourite pupil, fell in love with a young man and, hoping to meet him, snuck out of the bed in which she and Brigid were sleeping.
 However, recognising her spiritual peril, she prayed for guidance, then placed burning embers in her shoes and put them on.
 "Thus, by fire", Ultan wrote, "she put out fire, and by pain extinguished pain."
 She then returned to bed.
 Brigid feigned sleep but was aware of Darlugdach's departure.
 The next day, Darlugdach revealed to Brigid the experience of the night before.
 Brigid reassured her that she was "now safe from the fire of passion and the fire of hell hereafter" and then healed her student's feet.
-The name Darlugdach (also spelled Dar Lugdach or Dar Lughdacha) means "daughter of the god Lugh".
+The name Darlugdach (also spelt Dar Lugdach or Dar Lughdacha) means "daughter of the god Lugh".

 Death

 Brigid is said to have been given the last rites when she was dying by Saint Ninnidh of the Pure Hand.
-Afterward, he reportedly had his right hand encased in metal so that it would never be defiled, and this was the origin of his epithet.
-Tradition says she died at Kildare on 1 February 525.
+Afterwards, he reportedly had his right hand encased in metal so that it would never be defiled, and this was the origin of his epithet.
+Tradition says she died at Kildare on 1 February.
+Her year of death is usually placed around 524 or 525.

 Upon Brigid's death, Darlugdach became the second abbess of Kildare.
-Darlugdach was so devoted to her mentor that when Brigid lay dying Darlugdach expressed the wish to die with her, but Brigid replied that Darlugdach would die on the anniversary of her (Brigid's) death.
-The Catholic Church records Brigid's year of death as 521 and Darlugdach's as 522 and has assigned 1 February as the feast day of both saints.
+Darlugdach was so devoted to her mentor that when Brigid lay dying Darlugdach expressed the wish to die with her, but Brigid replied that Darlugdach would die on the first anniversary of her (Brigid's) death.
+The Catholic Church has assigned 1 February as the feast day of both saints.

 Miracles

 Thomas Charles-Edwards wrote that Brigid's power is expressed in 'helping' miracles: healing, feeding the hungry, and rescuing the weak from violence.
 Unlike Saint Patrick, "most of her miracles were humble affairs for people of low rank" and she "never dictates the course of dynastic politics".

-Dáithí Ó hÓgáin wrote that the melding of pagan goddess and Christian saint can be seen in some of the miracles, where Brigid multiplies food, bestows cattle and sheep, controls the weather, and is associated with fire or thermal springs.
+Dáithí Ó hÓgáin wrote that the melding of a pagan goddess and Christian saint can be seen in some of the miracles, where Brigid multiplies food, bestows cattle and sheep, controls the weather, and is associated with fire or thermal springs.